 03 of 10

 Forequarter Cuts: Beef Rib

-Made from the top part of the center section of rib, specifically the 6th through the 12th ribs, the beef rib primal cut is used for the traditional standing rib roast (sometimes referred to as prime rib).
+Made from the top part of the center section of rib—specifically the sixth through the twelfth ribs— the beef rib primal cut is used for the traditional standing rib roast (also called prime rib).
 It's also the source of the delectable rib eye steak as well as the classic French entrecôte.

-It's nearly impossible to describe a beef primal cut without discussing the ones adjacent to it.
-In this case, the beef rib primal is situated directly above the beef plate, and precisely where it's divided is somewhat arbitrary.
+It's nearly impossible to describe a beef primal cut without discussing adjacent cuts.
+In this case, the beef rib primal is situated directly above the beef plate.
+Exactly where it's divided is somewhat arbitrary.
 Nevertheless, the lower parts of those ribs—whether we attribute them to the rib primal or the plate primal—are where beef short ribs come from.Continue to 4 of 10 below.

 04 of 10

 Forequarter Cuts: Beef Plate